juanignaciosl/yelp-scio/README.md

 ## Roadmap

-- [ ] Happy path of an analysis of open businesses, median and p95 opening and closing times.
+- [X] Happy path of an analysis of open businesses, median and p95 opening and closing times.
+- [ ] Happy path for coolness joins.
 - [ ] Happy path pieces testing.
 - [ ] Local run.
 - [ ] Dataflow run.